-There are a ton of travel journaling apps out there, but none wins and fails simultaneously at journaling a travel other than Journi.
+There are a ton of travel journaling apps out there, but none wins and fails simultaneously at journaling travel other than Journi.
 But the real question here is what matters to you?
 Is it winning, or is it failing?

 Simply speaking, Journi brings your travel experience into perspective.
 It pleases you, and at the same time does not fail to disappoint.

-Maintaining a travel journal throughout the span of my trips, from boarding the first flight to departing the last, usually bores me to the core.
+Maintaining a travel journal throughout my trips, from boarding the first flight to departing the last, usually bores me to the core.
 However, Journi Blog makes it a bit more interesting.
 That doesn’t necessarily mean it has made it any easier.
 Even though all you ever have to do is pick up your phone and get on to typing, tagging, and inserting images.

 Journi does not have a highly compelling landing screen, to begin with.
 It feels like a mixture of iOS 11’s huge titles and Pinterest’s card-like appearance.
 The concept may sound good.
-But in practice, it doesn’t really invite you to de facto begin writing.
+But in practice, it doesn’t invite you to de facto begin writing.